Salteña

 A salteña is a Bolivian type of baked empanada, a type of turnover.
-Salteñas are savory pastries filled with beef, pork or chicken mixed in a sweet, slightly spicy sauce containing olives, raisins, ají, potatoes and sometimes egg.
+Salteñas are savory pastries filled with beef, pork or chicken mixed in a sweet, slightly spicy sauce containing ají, potatoes and sometimes egg.

 Vegetarian salteñas are sometimes available at certain restaurants.
-Salteñas are filled with a juicy gelatin-based stew that is solid when prepared, but melts when they are baked, also the pastry is hard and sweet and not like other empanadas.
+Salteñas are filled with a juicy gelatin-based stew that is solid when prepared, but melts when they are baked; the pastry is hard and sweet, not like other empanadas.

 Typically salteñas can be found in any town or city throughout the country, but each area has its variations; Cochabamba and Sucre claim to have the best version of this snack, and many will go out of their way to try the variation from Potosí.

-In La Paz and Santa Cruz de la Sierra, it is a tradition to enjoy salteñas as a mid-morning snack especially on sundays, although vendors often start selling salteñas very early in the morning.
+In La Paz and Santa Cruz de la Sierra, it is a tradition to enjoy salteñas as a mid-morning snack especially on Sundays, although vendors often start selling salteñas very early in the morning.

 The pastries are sold anywhere from 7 am to noon; most vendors sell out by mid-morning.

 History

 Empanadas spread throughout almost all of Latin America during the Spanish colonization.

-In Potosí, this dish was modified by the cold weather around the 16th century.
+In Potosí, a modified version of this dish emerged around the 16th century possibly as a result of the cold weather.
 Broth and regional spices such as chili and potato were added.
 It became a traditional recipe in Potosí and later throughout Bolivia.

 The version that Leonora de Flores created the salteña appears in the novel Potosí 1600 by Ramón Rocha Monroy.
 In an interview with the author, he said that he was inspired by the story of Leonora de Flores, whose children were dying from the cold in Potosí.
 However, the version that she invented the salteña, as featured in his work, was his own invention.

 The writer lamented the use of literary works, which are heavily fictional, as sources for historical facts.

 For this reason, we only refer to Doña Josepha de Escurrechea, whose 1776 recipe book was found and authenticated by researcher Beatriz Rossells Montalvo.